Eacred/eacrstakepool/README.md

 ### Pre-requisites

-These instructions assume you are familiar with dcrd/dcrwallet.
+These instructions assume you are familiar with ecrd/eacrwallet.

-- Create basic dcrd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.
+- Create basic ecrd/eacrwallet/eacrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.

-- Build/install dcrd and dcrwallet from latest master.
+- Build/install ecrd and eacrwallet from latest master.

-- Run dcrd instances and let them fully sync.
+- Run ecrd instances and let them fully sync.

 ### Voting service fees/cold wallet